HSA members urged to vote in municipal election

 These local representatives make decisions that affect our everyday lives, and play a critical role in making our neighbourhoods, towns, and regions places where we want to live.
-Local politicians also speak up for communities on important local, provincial and federal issues, and are an important voice for our communities with higher levels of government.
+Local politicians are also an important voice for our communities with higher levels of government, speaking up for communities on important local, provincial and federal issues.

-Typically, fewer than 20 per cent of British Columbians get involved in local elections.
-HSA urges members to help reverse this trend by learning more about the candidates in your community, and most importantly, by exercising your vote.
+On average, fewer than 30 per cent of British Columbians vote in local elections.
+HSA urges members to help reverse this trend by learning more about the candidates in your community and exercising your vote.

 As part of its involvement with the Canadian Labour Congress and local Labour Councils, HSA has mailed members a list of the municipal candidates endorsed by their local Labour Council.
-Members can find an updated, expanded list of candidates for their area on the CLCs Pacific Region website at: http://pacific.canadianlabour.ca/en/endorsed-candidates.
+We hope you will consider this information when deciding which candidates to support with your vote.
+Members are also reminded that -plumping" is allowed in local elections, that is, your ballot will be valid if you choose to vote for fewer candidates than the number of positions available.

-For general information on voter eligibility and other aspects of municipal elections, see the Local Government Elections section of the Ministry of Community Development website at: http://www.cd.gov.bc.ca/lgd/gov_structure/Elections.
+For general information on voter eligibility and other aspects of municipal elections, see the Local Government Elections section of the Ministry of Community, Sport and Cultural Development website.

 Local governments are responsible for conducting municipal and school board elections.
 Check your local governments website and local community newspapers for information specific to the municipal election in your area, including voting times and locations, and how to register to vote.

-Please note that unlike provincial and federal elections, workers are not entitled to any specific minimum number of consecutive hours outside work to vote in municipal elections.
+Please note that unlike provincial and federal elections, workers are not entitled by law to any specific minimum number of consecutive hours to vote in municipal elections.